Gulag (1985 film): Production

-Lorimar claimed the story was based on fact.
-It was shot in London and in Norway.
+Production company Lorimar claimed the story was based on fact.
+Gulag was actually based on material gathered from Soviet dissidents who succeeded in emigrating to Israel.
+Aleksandr Solzhenitsyn's The Gulag Archipelago was also cited as a source of "similar incidents" portrayed in the film.

+The film was shot in London and in Norway.
+Seva Novgorodtsev, a Russian emigre who owns a company called Russian Roulette, served as technical adviser.

 Home media

 The film was released on VHS and Betamax by Prism Entertainment under license from Lorimar.
 But, this film was produced by Lorimar Productions and it belongs to same company (subsequently later it owned by Warner Bros.) originally.
 However, it never released on DVD or Blu-ray by Warner Bros.
 Home Entertainment.